mlabecki/portfolio_analytics/README.md

 > Interactive: yes<BR>

 ### 13. Individual Asset RSI With Overbought/Oversold and Price Overlays
 The Relative Strength Index (RSI) measures the speed and change of price movements, oscillating between 0 and 100%.
 RSI values above 70% indicates overbought conditions, while RSI values below 30% indicate oversold conditions, which can be seen by investors as signals to sell or buy, respectively.
 The default RSI window is 14 days (or time periods, in general), but you can change here it to any other value for exploration purposes.
+The optional Close price overlay is shown, as well.
 > ![](img/13_RSI_Close_PriceOverlay.png)

 > Plotting package: plotly<BR>